Chucky (Child's Play): Child's Play (1988)

 Chucky first appeared in the 1988 film Child's Play.
-In the film, a serial killer named Charles Lee Ray (Brad Dourif), also known as "Chucky", uses a voodoo ritual to transfer his soul into a Good Guy doll after being shot by Detective Mike Norris (Chris Sarandon).
+In the film, a serial killer named Charles Lee Ray (Brad Dourif), known as "The Lakeshore Strangler" and also by the nickname "Chucky", uses a voodoo ritual to transfer his soul into a Good Guy brand doll after being shot by Detective Mike Norris (Chris Sarandon).
 Pretending to be an inanimate object, Chucky later is given to young Andy Barclay (Alex Vincent) by his mother Karen Barclay (Catherine Hicks) and begins terrorizing the family.
 Chucky learns that he can only become human again by possessing the first person he told his real name to- Andy.
 The Barclays and Norris eventually kill Chucky by setting him on fire and shooting him.

 Child's Play 2 (1990)

-Chucky made his second appearance in the 1990 sequel, Child's Play 2.
-In the film, Chucky is repaired by Play Pals Inc, leading to his resurrection.
-Chucky continues his pursuit of Andy, who is now eight and has been placed in foster care.
-Andy is terrorised at his new home and at school, leading to the deaths of his teacher (Beth Grant), case worker (Grace Zabriskie) and foster parents (Jenny Agutter, Gerrit Graham).
-Andy's foster sister Kyle (Christine Elise) learns that Chucky is alive and follows Chucky and Andy back to the Play Pals factory.
-Together, Andy and Kyle kill Chucky by partially melting him with molten plastic and then blowing his head up with an air-hose.
+In Child's Play 2, Chucky is repaired by Play Pals Inc., creator of the Good Guy dolls, leading to his resurrection.
+Chucky continues his pursuit of Andy, who has been placed in foster care.
+Andy is terrorized at his new home and at school, leading to the deaths of his teacher (Beth Grant), case worker (Grace Zabriskie) and foster parents (Jenny Agutter, Gerrit Graham).
+Meanwhile, Andy's foster sister Kyle (Christine Elise) learns that Chucky is alive.
+Chased to the Good Guy doll factory, Andy and Kyle kill Chucky by partially melting him with molten plastic and then blowing his head up with an air-hose.

 Child's Play 3 (1991)

-In Child's Play 3, Chucky is inadvertently resurrected eight years after the events of the previous film when a splash of his blood is mixed with molten plastic being used to produce new Good Guy dolls.
+In Child's Play 3, Chucky is inadvertently resurrected eight years later when a splash of his blood is mixed with molten plastic being used to produce new Good Guy dolls.
 He finds that a now teenage Andy (Justin Whalin) is currently enrolled at a military academy.
 Chucky attempts to possess the body of a young boy named Tyler, but is stopped by Andy and his love interest Kristin de Silva (Perrey Reeves), with his body being shredded apart by a giant fan.